Arit143/holiday-hotel-booking-ui/README.md

 The app is running in EC2 instance. http://54.149.213.214:4000/.

+## Bonus Points

+1. Build tools / task runners such as webpack are used

+2. Application is deployed to cloud instances - http://54.149.213.214:4000/

+3. Internalization is easily supported

+4. Proper error handling

+5. High speed page rendering

 ## Improvements
 1. The app should be covered with test cases.
 Test cases are missing. (react-testing-library)